 Chronic obstructive pulmonary disease, also known as COPD maintenance therapy, which may include a variety of pharmacological treatments, concentrates on symptom relief and lowering the risk of disease progress, exacerbation, and death.
 Due to the variability of COPD, pharmaceutical therapies can causePeople do respond differently.
 Over time, therapy choices for COPD have changed, moving from accuracy in pharmacologic strategy to optimizing treatments based on data from integrating clinical and biomarkers.
-The best available evidence supports the use of combination therapy at varying levels, according to studiesundertaken researchers by several (Barnes et al., 2015).
+The best available evidence supports the use of varying levels, according to combination therapy at studiesundertaken several researchers by (Barnes et al., 2015).
 The GOLD team strongly advised the need for pharmacological therapies for exacerbations and dyspnea and symptom-specific therapeutic approaches to reduce risks, reduce symptoms and frequency, and improve health and exercise tolerance.
-On the other hand, there is currently no adequate clinical data to support any COPD treatment that can enhance lung function over the Pharmacological treatment long term. mav be customized for people with different pathophysiological causes using biomarkers.
+On the other hand, there is currently no adequate clinical data to support any COPD treatment that can enhance lung function over the term.
+Pharmacological treatment long may be customized for people with different pathophysiological causes using biomarkers.
 Vaccinations are effective early prevention methods (Doryab et al., 2016).
-Pharmacological treatment is prescribed based on the degree of lung symptoms, including cough, damage and sputum production, dyspnea, exacerbation levels. and The class of drugs that includes anticholinergics, asthmatics, inhaled corticosteroids (ICS). beta2agonists, antimuscarinic medications, methylxanthines, phosphodiesterase-4 inhibiting agents, anti-inflammatory agents, and mucolytic agents include about 37 generic drugs, which are widely used worldwide.
+Pharmacological treatment is prescribed based on the degree of lung damage and symptoms, including cough, sputum production, dyspnea, and exacerbation levels.
+The class of drugs that includes anticholinergics, asthmatics, inhaled corticosteroids (ICS), beta2agonists, antimuscarinic medications, methylxanthines, phosphodiesterase-4 inhibiting agents, anti-inflammatory agents, and mucolytic agents include about 37 generic drugs. which are widely used worldwide.
 Although most medications work to relieve symptoms, some have unpleasant side effects.
 This emphasizes the need for more naturally occurring bioactive substances with fewer adverse effects (Diebold et al., 2015).